 What causes hormone headaches in women?

-Scientists have known for decades that women’s hormone headaches happen when the level of two female hormones (estrogen and progesterone) begins to change.
+Scientists have known for decades that women’s hormone headaches happen when the levels of two female hormones (estrogen and progesterone) begin to change.

 Nevertheless, doctors have only started to understand exactly how those changes occur and why an imbalance leads to headache pain.

 The current theory is that estrogen and progesterone affect blood vessels in the brain.
-Put simply, estrogen makes them open up and progesterone makes them shut.
+Put simply, estrogen makes those blood vessels open up and progesterone makes them shut.
 As hormones change during a woman’s monthly cycle – and when they change more dramatically during menopause – those blood vessels start to expand and contract too fast.
 And the result is intense headache.